shivam9400/data_science/README.md

 Welcome to my Data Science Portfolio!
 This repository showcases a collection of projects that highlight my skills in machine learning, data analysis, statistics, visualization, and problem-solving using real-world datasets.

+This repository not only contains projects, but also working example of important concepts in the field of Data Science.

 ---

 ## 📁 Portfolio Structure Overview